 ‘The number of Active Merchants has grown by a quarterly average of 79.3% from 31 December 2017 to 31 March 2019.’

 All up, this means that at least 3,321 active merchants are currently using Sezzle’s platform.

 More importantly, the company has seen underlying merchant sales rise from just US$1.6 million in the 2018 March quarter, to US$28.3 million in the 2019 March quarter – an increase of more than 1,600%.

 Yet it’s not just merchants flocking to Sezzle, customer growth has been even more specular.
 As the company pointed out in its prospectus, ‘as at 31 March 2019, Sezzle had over 269,800 Active Customers, an increase of more than 4,370% since January 2018.’

 2. Risks to consider before the IPO

-Though Sezzle has seen some stellar growth in recent times, there remains some key risks facing the company.
+Though Sezzle has seen some growth in recent times, there remains some key risks facing the company.

 Maybe most importantly, the company is still in the early stages of growing its market share in its two key locations: the US and Canada.

 Indeed, as the prospectus notes, Sezzle's ability to profitably scale ‘is heavily reliant on increases in transaction volumes and in its customer and retail merchant base to increase income and profits.’